 Often the recreational angling sector is treated as inferior to other fish exploiting interests or even a threat to them.
 This is a gross neglect of the huge economic contribution and the many jobs created and sustained by the recreational angling sector.
 Solid and repeated socio-economic studies may help to change this mistreat of a sector, which delivers more benefits and income per fish than any other sector.
 The decision makers need this information to be able to make informed decisions about sustainable fisheries management.
 EU and its Member States are already obliged “where relevant” to carry out pilot surveys “to estimate the importance of recreational fisheries” for certain species in certain areas.
 For the Mediterranean Sea is mentioned surveys may be carried out for eels and bluefin tunavii.

 EAA finds it “highly relevant” to carry out as soon as possible a survey (socio-economics) of the importance of recreational BFT fishing.

 5 - EAA suggests ICCAT to reconsider the exemption for sales of fish “for charitable purposes”

 ICCAT Recommendation of 2008, paragraphs 33 and 37 should be revised.

-of other tuna exploiting interests.
+6 - EAA requests that recreational angling for tuna is managed in its own right independent of other tuna exploiting interests.
 Fish stocks are a public resource – and should remain so.

 7 - EAA requests that the recreational angling sector is allocated a fair share of the tuna quotas.